GeoscienceAustralia/ptha/misc/WA_2025_2027/other_derived_products/WA_tsunami_modelling_2026_Kalbarri_2_CoralBay/README.md

 Onslow, and we will also develop a technical report and provide a combined-model data package.

-## FIXME: Structure of the model output folders
+## Structure of the model output folders

 All files are loaded in a QGIS session contained in the folder `./QGIS_SESSION`.
 The same folder contains a backup copy of the QGIS session.